MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 ## Download an Excel template

 To avoid mapping issue, we recommend that you use an Excel template that you can download from your app.
+After you download the template you can modifiy with your data and then import the file back into your app.

 1. Open your app and from the left nav select a table.